-Pets are allowed in Yosemite National Park, but to ensure that pets and Yosemite wildlife are protected from disease and from each other there are several important regulations.
+Pets are allowed in Yosemite National Park, but to keep pets and Yosemite wildlife protected, there are several important regulations.

-In Yosemite, pets are allowed on fully paved trails and roads, on a leash 6 feet or shorter, and can not be left unattended.
+In Yosemite, pets are allowed on fully paved bike paths and roads, on a leash 6 feet or shorter.
+Pets cannot be left unattended.
 Unattended pets in Yosemite National Park can be attacked by local wildlife, so keep them with you.
-Pet owners are also responsible for making sure that their pet does not damage the park, pollute water sources or endanger or injure any wildlife.
+Pet owners are responsible for making sure pets don't damage the park, pollute water sources, or endanger or injure any wildlife.
 Please be a responsible pet owner and clean up after your pet.

-Pets are NOT allowed on unpaved or poorly paved trails, except for the Meadow Loop and Four Mile fire roads in Wawona, on the Carlson Road, and on the Old Big Oak Flat Road between Hodgdon Meadow and Hazel Green Creek.
-In addition, while in Yosemite, pets are also NOT allowed in the backcountry, beaches, meadows, shuttle buses, or in public buildings.
+Pets are NOT allowed on hiking trails, except for the Meadow Loop and Four Mile fire roads in Wawona, on the Carlson Road, and on the Old Big Oak Flat Road between Hodgdon Meadow and Hazel Green Creek.
+In addition, while in Yosemite, pets are NOT allowed in the backcountry, beaches, meadows, shuttle buses, or in public buildings.

-A boarding kennel is available at the Yosemite Valley Stable from Memorial Day through Labor Day.
+A kennel is available at the Yosemite Valley Stable from May through September.
 Plan ahead if you intend to use this service.
 Written proof of immunizations (rabies, distemper, parvo, and bordetella) must be provided.
 Dogs must be at least 20 pounds.
 Smaller dogs may be considered if you provide a small kennel of their own.
 Pets are boarded in the day time only and food is not allowed due to wildlife management concerns.
-To make reservations or find out more about boarding your pets in Yosemite Park, please call (209) 372-8348.
-Cost: $9.50/day.
+Advanced reservations are highly recommended due to limited kennel space.
+The kennel is currently closed for the season.